 As photon waves evolve down the paths, each mirror or splitter turn delays its phase by half.
-Both paths to detector 1 have two turns, so they add up, but path 1 to detector 2 has three turns while path 2 has two, so they cancel out.
-Detector 2 then never fires because the waves from the two paths to it are out of phase, and so always cancel.
+Both paths to detector 1 have two turns, so they add because they are in phase.
+In contrast, path 1 to detector 2 has three turns while path 2 has two, so they cancel out because they are out of phase.
+Detector 2 then never fires because the waves from the two paths to it always cancel.

-This setup then allows a very unusual result.
-If an object that detects any light is put on path 2, the previously silent detector 2 sometimes fires without the object detecting anything.
-This doesn’t happen if path 2 is clear, so this proves there is an object on path 2 without touching it.
-To recap, the results (Kwiat et al, 1995) are:
+This setup now allows a very unusual result.
+If a light sensitive object is put on path 2, the previously silent detector 2 sometimes fires, even when the object didn’t detect any light.
+This never happens if path 2 is clear, so this result proves there is an object on path 2, yet no light went that way.
+The results (Kwiat et al, 1995) are unequivocal:

 1. With two clear paths, only detector 1 fires.

-2. If an object blocks path 2, detector 2 sometimes fires without light touching the object.
+2. If an object blocks path 2, detector 2 sometimes fires, even when no light touched the object.

-Again, light waves evolve down both paths, so they hit the object half the time, but the other half of the time, they go down path 1.
-However, if path 2 is blocked, the waves to detector 2 no longer cancel out, so it fires sometimes, even when the object on path 2 registers no light.
-This result only happens if there is an obstacle on path 2.
+Light waves evolve down both paths, so they hit the path 2 object half the time.
+The other half of the time they go down path 1, but if path 2 is blocked, the waves to detector 2 no longer cancel out, so it fires sometimes, even when the path 2 object registers no light.
+Detector 2 then only fires if there is an obstacle on path 2.

-To illustrate how strange this is, let path 2 contain a bomb that even one photon can set off, but the experimenters don’t know this.
-Yet if they are lucky, sending a photon down the system will trigger detector 2, which proves the bomb is there, although no light touched it.
-This is a bad way to detect a bomb, as half the time it sets the bomb off, but they still detected the bomb without touching it!
+To illustrate how strange this is, suppose a light sensitive bomb blocks path 2 but the experimenter doesn’t know this.
+If he is lucky, sending one photon down the system will trigger detector 2, proving the bomb is there, yet it didn’t go off.
+This isn’t a good bomb detection technique, as half the time it sets the bomb off, but it proves that it is possible to detect a bomb without touching it!

 |||